 In pursuant to all applicable laws, treaties and agreements in Australia and Hong Kong regarding employment, labour and human rights, there was no child nor forced labour in the Group's operation.
 Job candidates' identity cards, relevant certificates and references are checked to ensure compliance with all applicable laws.
+There was no non-compliance issue noted regarding labour standards as required by related laws and regulations during the reporting period.

-2. Operating Practices
+2. OPERATING PRACTICES

-(i) Supply Chain Management
+B5.
+Supply Chain Management